digbmc/dssf-2020/weeks/1-intro.md

 1. Research - locate 1-2 resources from the college archives that might have relevant info & post them to teams.
 3. Add your ideas to the project brainstorming document.
 2. Fill out [questionaire](https://forms.office.com/Pages/ResponsePage.aspx?id=exFLyWNh_UeT-LgAGASub355wZqIlktFq0QAOWKeAm1UN0sxSzZTVU42VVZIUk5IUU5DTFA2WkI5Vy4u)
 2. Reflections on today: what was most interesting to you?
-What el
+What challenges did you encounter engaging with the archival materials?

 ---